When Gloria Brimley booked a flight from Chicago to El Paso on US Airways through Cheaptickets, she thought she was getting a cheap first class seat.

 Of course, it’s also possible that the booking records sent to the BBB, which — no surprise — caused it to close the case in Cheaptickets’ favor, were less than complete.
 Maybe there were one or two other screens that made Brimley believe she would be sitting in the front of the plane.

-The bigger issue is that buying an airline ticket is not a simple task.
 Airlines try to make it as complicated as possible, with codeshare flights, ancillary purchases, a variety of fare codes, and other meaningless nonsense that only serves to line their pockets.
 Add an online travel agency and you have yet another layer of potential confusion, with upsells for highly restrictive travel insurance, car rentals and hotels.

 I really can’t blame Brimley for being bewildered by her online ticket purchasing experience.
 But look at the bright side: At least she ended up in El Paso.